csgf/csgf/training-materials/docs/MyFirstPortlet.rst

 - Then delpoy portlet with ant deploy

-To see the result follow step 5 in previous section changing "myFirst-portlet" with "your_potlet_name-portlet"</p>
+To see the result follow step 5 in previous section changing "myFirst-portlet" with "your_potlet_name-portlet"

 **Web application editors**

 This is the right moment to create a project using a high level web application editor like NetBeans or Eclipse.

 Following instructions are valid for **NetBeans**

 - Download Netbeans IDE